-Post frame buildings are easier to insulate and do not suffer fromthermal bridging (we will get to that in a minute) like steel frame buildings.
+Post-frame buildings are easier to insulate and do not suffer from thermal bridging (we will get to that in a minute) like steel frame buildings.
 Another benefit of post frame is the wide spaces between the columns in the walls (the average is 8’ but can go higher).
-This allows for continuous blankets of insulation, which means less thermal leakage.
+These spans allow for continuous blankets of fiberglass insulation, which means less thermal leakage.

-Did you know that wood also has natural insulating qualities as opposed to steel frame which transfers heat and cold easily?
+Did you know that wood also has natural insulating qualities as opposed to the steel frame which transfers heat and cold easily?
 It’s true.
 That’s why post frame buildings are more energy efficient than a steel frame.

 On the other hand, steel frames are adherently not energy efficient.

 Steel conducts heat 300 to 400 times faster than wood, reducing the insulating properties of wall insulation by 60 percent.
-This occurs due to a phenomenon known as thermal bridging, in which heat takes the most conductive path to exit your building.
+This phenomenon is known as thermal bridging, in which heat takes the most conductive path to exit your building.

 What do we mean by that?
 Well, for steel buildings the most conductive path is steel.
 Therefore, all of your heat is exiting the building through the framing.

 To help combat this energy loss, you can use extra insulation or insulation materials with a higher rating.
 Spacing the steel studs further apart in the walls also helps by creating fewer thermal bridges.

 3. Time & Cost Efficiency